kingreza/Swift-Mediator/README.md

 Next we add all the mechanics to the mediator.

-Now we have our mechanics sending request, lets see how mechanics close respond to these request:
+Now we have our mechanics sending request, lets see how mechanics respond to these request:

 ````swift
 Joe Bob received request from Steve Akio: I can't find this address anyone close by knows where Rengstorff Ave is?